-New Zealand judges rules Kim Dotcom can be extradited to US
+Judges rules Kim Dotcom can be extradited to U.S.

 Wellington, New Zealand — A New Zealand judge has ruled that colorful Internet entrepreneur Kim Dotcom and three of his colleagues can be extradited to the United States to face criminal copyright charges.

 Dotcom’s lawyers said they will appeal the decision.